diego-chacon16/uber_city_insights/README.md

 ## Overview

 Welcome to the Uber City Supply and Demand Analysis repository!
 This project aims to unravel insights from the provided dataset, shedding light on the dynamics between supply and demand in a city environment.
-As a seasoned data scientist with over 20 years of experience, I have delved into the dataset to address critical questions related to completed trips, customer requests, and the overall balance between supply and demand.
+The purpose is to dive into the dataset to address critical questions related to completed trips, customer requests, and the overall balance between supply and demand.

 ## Objective